CreativeCodeBerlin/creative-coding-minilist/README.md

 ## Now I know how to draw lines and circles, what's next?

 #### One tool: Twitter/Instagram
-> Posting your work on Twitter/Instagram is a great way to get feedback from the community.
+> Posting your work on Twitter/Instagram is a great way to get feedback.
 Feel free to tag [@CreativeCodeBLN](https://twitter.com/CreativeCodeBLN/) so we can share your work with the community!

 #### One artist: [Saskia Freeke](https://twitter.com/sasj_nl)
 > Saskia Freeke has been posting a daily artwork made in Processing every day since January 1st 2015.